angular/angular/aio/content/guide/comparing-observables.md

 ### Error handling

-*   Observable execution errors are delivered to the subscriber's error handler, and the subscriber automatically unsubscribes from the observable.
+*   Observable execution errors can be handled with the `catchError()` operator or in the `subscribe`.

+    `catchError` can put the observable back on the normal path where it continues to produce values or it can rethrow the error.
+An uncaught error unsubscribes all subscribers.

     <code-example header="src/observables.ts (error)" path="comparing-observables/src/observables.ts" region="error"></code-example>

-*   Promises push errors to the child promises.
+*   Promise errors can be handled with a `.catch()` or in the second argument of a `.then()`.

     <code-example header="src/promises.ts (error)" path="comparing-observables/src/promises.ts" region="error"></code-example>